top of page

 International assignment

-The term posting has its origin in German social security law.
-In abbreviated form, it means that an employer resident in Germany takes up employment in a country other than the Federal Republic of Germany in accordance with instructions within the framework of a domestic employment relationship.
+The term ‘posting’ originates from German social security law.
+In abbreviated form, it means that an employee resident in Germany takes up employment in a country other than the Federal Republic of Germany in accordance with instructions within the framework of a domestic employment relationship.
 This activity is limited in time.
-In the case of a permanent employment abroad, one speaks of a transfer or a transfer to a foreign company, because the connection to the sending state is no longer expedient and appropriate.
+In the case of a permanent employment abroad, this is referred to as a transfer or relocation to a foreign company, because the connection to the sending state is no longer expedient and appropriate.

 Business trip

-Strictly speaking, the business trip is not an assignment.
+Strictly speaking, a business trip is not an assignment.
 The original employment contract with the employee remains unchanged.
-He continues to have his main place of residence in Germany.
+He continues to have his primary residence in Germany.
 This term is of a purely fiscal nature.
-A business trip can last up to a maximum of three months.
+A business trip can last for up to three months.

 Deployment

-The secondment is a short-term foreign assignment of three to twelve months.
-Because of the short-term foreign activities, additional remuneration components are mainly included in a delegation agreement.
-Domestic activities will continue to be the focus of attention.
+A secondment is a short-term foreign assignment lasting three to twelve months.
+Due to the short-term foreign activities, additional remuneration components are typically included in a delegation agreement.
+Domestic activities will continue to remain the primary focus.

 Delegation

-A delegation is when the employee spends a period of between twelve months and three years abroad.
-In this case, the employee's place of residence shifts to the country in which he or she is working.
-This results in further necessary regulations, which can be recorded in a separate contract.
+A delegation occurs when an employee spends a period of twelve months to three years working abroad.
+In this case, the employee’s residence shifts to the country where he or she works.
+This requires additional provisions, which can be set out in a separate contract.

 The necessary personnel decisions